Santiago-Olivera/password-strength-checker/README.md

 🔹 Built with Python & Streamlit for a fast and interactive experience.

 ### For further details on each of the features and the project setup please refer to the wiki documentation

+### to see a little demo of the app : https://youtu.be/Nxr06ijvjdo